shtrausslearning/shtrausslearning.github.io/docs/markdown/mldsai-info/2023-10-13-spark-prophet.md

 only showing top 20 rows
 ```

 We can note that we have data for not only the different `regions`, but also for the entire country `TotalUS`.
-Also interesting to note is that the difference in max and min values is quite high.
+Also interesting to note is that the difference in `max` and `min` values is quite high.

-Let's find the locations ('region') with the highest total volumes,
+Let's find the locations (`region`) with the highest `total volumes`

 ```
 from pyspark.sql.functions import desc,col